Kamirus/Generating-3D-Hilbert-curve/README.md

 1) hilbert3D_postscript directory includes code, which generates 3D curve, modifies it by rotation and projection.
 Then it's printing postscript file with that modified curve.

-Run run.py to see example
+Run run.py to see example:

+	$ python run.py

 Also arguments for this script are explained there

-GhostScript can convert ps file into pdf with that comand
+GhostScript can convert ps file into pdf with that comand:

 	$ ps2pdf ps_file.ps pdf_file.pdf